Menatic007/Menatic-Buster/README.md

   <code>./MenaticBuster --help</code>

+ - Note:

- <p>[!]
-Enter the wrong commands could lead to the tool abusing you, so look at make sure you enter the commands and arguements correctly 😂</p>
+  <p>Enter the wrong commands could lead to the tool abusing you, so look at make sure you enter the commands and arguements correctly 😂</p>